 As a process of student engagement, partnerships are a way of doing things, rather than an outcome in themselves.
 In partnerships, students and faculty “have the opportunity to contribute equally, although not necessarily in the same ways, to curricular or pedagogical conceptualization, decision-making, implementation, investigation, or analysis” (Cook-Sather et al., 2014, pp. 6-7).

 For more information on the concept of Students as Partners, please see What is ‘Students as Partners’ in course design?

 Students as Partners in Course Design grants of up to $7,100 per project are available to further student-faculty partnerships in course redesign.
 Most of this funding, up to $7,000, must be used for undergraduate student wages.
 A small amount of funding, up to $100, may be used for other expenses, such as incentives for participation in evaluation activities.
 In addition, faculty and student partners will receive dedicated support through a learning community and an assigned staff member from UBC’s Centre for Teaching, Learning and Technology (CTLT) with expertise in course design.

 SaP course design proposals will be accepted twice per year.
 In total, up to 40 projects (maximum value of $284,000) will be funded between 2022-2024.
 The intent is to distribute funds across a diversity of disciplines and academic units.

 SaP Dissemination funding

-Proposals for Students as Partners in Course Design grants will be accepted twice per year.
-A timeline for the next round of proposals is available below.
+Proposals for Students as Partners in Course Design grants are accepted twice per year.

 All funded projects must be completed within twelve months of receiving funding.